edahelsinki/xiplot/README.md

 ![Screenshot of xiplot](docs/images/cluster_by_drawing.png#gh-light-mode-only)
 ![Screenshot of xiplot](docs/images/dark_mode.png#gh-dark-mode-only)

-## Dependencies

-Install the dependencies by running `pip install -r requirements.txt`

-## Execution
+## Installation free

-### Server version

-Run `python3 -m xiplot` at the root directory.

-### Serverless WASM version

-You can try out the serverless WASM version of &chi;iplot at [edahelsinki.fi/xiplot](https://edahelsinki.fi/xiplot).
-Please refer to the [wasm](https://github.com/edahelsinki/xiplot/tree/wasm#readme) branch for more information on how the WASM version is implemented.
+You can try out the installation free WASM version of &chi;iplot at [edahelsinki.fi/xiplot](https://edahelsinki.fi/xiplot).
+Note that all data processing happens locally in **your** browser nothing is sent to a server.

+Please refer to the [wasm](https://github.com/edahelsinki/xiplot/tree/wasm#readme) branch for more information on how the WASM version is implemented

+## Installation

+&chi;iplot can also be installed locally with: `pip install xiplot`.
+To start the local server run `xiplot` in a terminal (with same Python environment venv/conda/... in the PATH).

+Or to use the latest, in-development, version clone this repository.
+To install the dependencies run `pip install -e .` or `pip install -r requirements.txt`.
+To start the local server run `python -m xiplot`.

+For more options run `xiplot --help`.

 ## Funding